scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 `query` is an execution of a contract on the node of the query sender.

 - It doesn't affect transactions on-chain.
-- It has a read-only access to the storage (state) of the contract.
+- It has read-only access to the storage (state) of the contract.
 - The fact that `query` was invoked is known only to the executing node.
 And to whoever monitors your internet traffic, in case the executing node is on your local machine.
 - Queries are metered by gas but don't incur fees.
 The executing node decides its gas limit for queries.
 - Access control: Cannot use `env.message.sender` as it's not a transaction.
-Can use pre-configured passwords or API keys that are were stored in state previously by `init` and `handle`.
+Can use pre-configured passwords or API keys that have been stored in state previously by `init` and `handle`.

 ## Inputs